chainstack/graph-deployment/helmfile/README.md

 it suggests that there are configuration errors.

 Some possible errors could be
-1. Blank fields in files found in `value`, if the field is not needed or optional.
-Remember to comment them out.
+Don't forget to fill in the `config.chains` value in the `values/graphprotocol-node*` file.

 ### Deploy subgraph